zeusta/Docs/extensions/Guide By Roles/E-commerce Manager/Magento 1.md

 5. Expired on: Set the expiration date for gift codes

+6. Template: Select a template

-6. Template image: Select template image for gift code
+7. Template image: Select template image for gift code

-7. Gift code Qty: Enter the number of gift codes generated based on the pattern above.
+8. Gift code Qty: Enter the number of gift codes generated based on the pattern above.

-8. Store View: Set places where customers can use the gift code
+9. Store View: Set places where customers can use the gift code

 **Conditions tab**: